jlee92603/StrokePrediction_Model/README.md

 For the following cohorts, the dataset from cohort E is used.
 With Cohort E, Tabnet models with various hyperparameters are evaluated.

-Optimize is the algorithm or method used to adjust the weights of the neural network in order to minimize the loss function during training.
-Stepsize is the learning rate, which controls how much the model's weights change with respect to the gradient of the loss function.
+An optimizer is the algorithm or method used to adjust the weights of the neural network in order to minimize the loss function during training.
+The stepsize is the learning rate, which controls how much the model's weights change with respect to the gradient of the loss function.
 High learning rate allows for faster convergence, but may overshoot the optimal solution while a slower learning rate ensures stable convergence but may not find optimal solution before stopping.
 Patience specifies the number of epochs to wait before stopping the training if no improvement observed.
 It is used in early stopping strategies.
 Gamma is the parameter that defines the rate of decay for the learning rate.
 It helps fine tune the model and prevent overshooting.
 Batch size is the number of training examples utilized in one iteration during the training process.
 A smaller batch size provides more accurate estimate of the gradient but is computationally expensive and can slow down the training and vice versa for a larger batch size.

 ### Cohort 0